 Colorado deserves a fair tax system.

-We’re working to put a graduated income tax on the 2026 ballot — and we need your help to make it happen.
+We’re working to put a fair tax on the 2026 ballot — and we need you.

-Donate to fund voter outreach and ballot qualification.
-Volunteer to collect signatures, talk to neighbors, and spread the word.
+- Donate to fund voter outreach and ballot qualification

 Press Release: PCF Launches 2026 Ballot Measures